WenqiJiang/FPGA-PQ-disaggregated-memory/kernel/user_krnl/README.md

 # Specification

+## P & R issues

+While other kernels seem to be fine, `accelerator_D512_M32_batch` does not went through P & R. So we downgrade the number LUT_CONSTR_SUB_PE_NUM from 16 to 8, and choose the `Performance_BalanceSLLs` to fix the P & R issue.
 ## Streaming Processing Kernels

 The only difference between SIFT 32 and Deep 32 kernels is the constant definition: